 One fact I did know about Philip Rundle came from my own parents, Reg and Vena Robson, early on in my courtship with Philip Rundle’s son, Geoffrey Philip Farrell Rundle.
 Late one evening, I overheard my parents talking about Philip Rundle and his first marriage and divorce.
 I chatted to my parents about this information and accepted it without any problem, but I was counselled by them not to mention it to anyone, unless someone else did first.
 These were wise words indeed.

 It wasn’t long before this eventuated.
 I attended the Head of the River Regatta on the Nepean River in 1975 with Geoff and late in the afternoon he was visibly upset by a Kings School parent, Mr Tyndall, who insisted that Geoff’s father Philip had married and divorced during World War II; explaining to Geoff that he was good friends with his father at the time.
 Geoff told him that he must have the wrong person.
 Clearly Geoff did not know, and thankfully I was there to pull him aside and explain that it was indeed true.
 Later in the evening, he challenged his father, who walked away from him and refused to discuss his first marriage with his son.
-It got worse when Geoff found out that his sister Philippa, knew about the divorce, but that his parents had deemed it not necessary to tell him.
+It got worse when Geoff found out that his sister Philippa, knew about the divorce and insisted it was an annulment, but that his parents had deemed it not necessary to tell him.
 This was to be my first illuminating glimpse into the complicated family life that Geoff had endured.

 Shortly after I started research on the family tree, I had a friendly and interesting phone call from Peter Rundle, Geoff’s first cousin, the eldest son of Nelson Rundle, Philip Rundle’s elder brother.
 Peter told me he had a lot of family information and was happy to share it with me and I greeted this news with great delight.
 We had a long chat and over the course of the conversation Peter told me that the Newcastle gossip about Philip’s first marriage was that Philip Rundle had eloped and had inadvertently married his half-sister!
 He went on to explain that after this was discovered, the marriage was annulled, after pressure from his mother Catherine Rundle.
 Not only was this information common knowledge, but a descendant of William and Catherine Moloney, a Moloney descendant, Matt Hall, had shared a version of this on his blog, regaling this interesting story and also disclosing information about the troubled first marriage of Catherine Rundle, the birth of her two sons and her divorce from William Moloney Snr.
-Peter Rundle also explained that after the divorce the elder son went to live with his father and the younger, with his mother.
+Peter Rundle also explained that after the divorce, the elder son went to live with his father and the younger, with his mother.

 Geoff and I visited the State Archives of New South Wales in 2012, soon after this phone conversation with Peter Rundle.
 An online search had revealed the Rundle/Fisaschi divorce in a collection of divorce papers, which were publicly released after the fifty year exclusion time-frame had expired.
 It was with some trepidation that Geoff and I undertook this visit, due to the rather bizarre family stories that had circulated amongst the Newcastle Rundle and Moloney descendants.
 I was determined to do my own research and find out the truth of these matters.

-It would seem that during World War II Philip had fallen in love with a fellow medical student, the intelligent and very complicated Elisa Berta Alexandria Fiaschi (1915-1997), an Australian girl of Italian descent, born in Alexandria, Egypt.
+It would seem that during World War II, Philip Rundle had fallen in love with a fellow medical student, the intelligent and very complicated Elisa Berta Alexandria Fiaschi (1915-1997), an Australian girl of Italian descent, born in Alexandria, Egypt.
 Theirs was a true war romance, culminating in an elopement on the evening of 21 August 1943.
 Philip and Elisa Rundle’s marriage certificate was found amongst the papers, letters and documents at the State Archives of New South Wales, Kingswood.
 Geoff and I were able to photograph many of the letters that were presented by the petitioners at divorce court proceedings.

 Marriage Certificate of Philip Rundle and Elisa Berta Fiaschi, 21 August 1943